-The Wasch Center has completed its ninth year of operation in 2013-14.
+The Wasch Center has completed its ninth year of operation in 2014-15.
+Planning is underway for a 10th Anniversary celebration to coincide with Homecoming in November of 2015.

-Our residency at the Center continues to be at capacity.
-We have 12 residents with offices in the house, not including the Director.
-A recent retiree has requested office space and a new workstation has been created in room 210.
-He has just moved in.
-One resident will be moving out in June creating the availability of a very small private office on the third floor.
+Our residency at the Center is at capacity.
+One shared office space became available in February with the passing of Jason Wolfe in December.
+We have 11 residents with offices in the house, not including the Director.
+One retiree is vacating an office.
+Two recent retirees have requested private office space beginning July 1st.
+An office will be vacated and some office shifting will occur to accommodate these requests.
 Several requests for extensions to current stays have been received and accepted.
 The Director and Advisory Board are closely attentive to questions of fairness and equity in the awarding of space at the Center.

 The level of activity at the Center continues to be vigorous.
 Our series of Wednesday programs remain popular-the centerpiece of our community activity.
 We hosted seven programs in the fall semester.
 We also hosted a catered holiday party, complete with carol singing.
-In the spring term, we hosted seven regular programs, including a musical hour.
+In the spring term, we hosted six regular programs, including a wonderful jazz performance in the backyard, featuring one of our retirees.
 All of our programs were well attended-usually at the capacity of the Butterfield Room-which holds about 35 people.
 About 2/3 of our afternoon programs consisted of presentations by retired faculty members.
 The remaining 1/3 were programs given by others in the community or by currently active faculty members at Wesleyan.